wazo-platform/wazo-platform.org/content/contribute/code.md

 ## Integration tests

 Integration tests exercise a service as a black box.
-It uses the public API of the service and use the API to assert that the test passes.
+Each test uses the public API of the service to assert that it passes.
 Our integration tests use docker to avoid installing too many dependencies on your system.
-You can find the integration tests in the integration\_tests directory of most repository.
+You can find the integration tests in the integration\_tests directory of most repositories.
 Executing the following command from the root directory of a project should execute all integration tests.

 ```ShellSession
 $ tox -eintegration